JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 Types involved: ``AuthLogin``

 #### Initialization with existing access token
 Initialization can also be performed by using a previosuly feteched access token (instead of username/password).
-Procedure mainly stays the same as described above: init client, then register error handler
+The procedure mainly stays the same as described above: init client, then register error handler
 ```swift
 let accessToken = AuthLogin(token: "MyAccessToken", refreshToken: "MyRefreshToken")
 let myClient2 = try?
 TBUserApiClient(baseUrlStr: "https://my-thingsboard-iot-server.com", accessToken: accessToken)